HaMi-IQ/llmprofiles/DEPLOYMENT.md

 ## Overview

-This repository uses **GitHub Actions** for automated deployment to GitHub Pages.
+This repository uses **GitHub Actions** for automated deployment to the **gh-pages branch**.
 The manual deployment script has been disabled to prevent duplication issues.

 ## Deployment Workflow